idaholab/moose/modules/contact/doc/content/source/userobjects/PenaltyFrictionUserObject.md

 An augmented Lagrange (AL) approach can be used to enforce the contact constraints to a user-prescribed tolerance.
 That tolerance can be the normal gap distance (distance to exact enforcement if in contact) or the relative slip tolerance for slipping nodes.
 The AL approach solves the original MOOSE problem, in which contact is enforced using a pure penalty approach, taking the necessary nonlinear iterations and updates "fixed" Lagrange multipliers in an outer loop.
 This process repeats until the contact-related tolerances are met.
 The "fixed" Lagrange multipliers represent accumulated normal and tangential tractions over the AL iterations (see [!citep](wriggers2006computational)).
 Usage of AL with this mortar constraint allows for, simultaneously 1.
-Having a consistent contact formulation,
+Having a contact formulation that, upon AL convergence, will yield results equivalent to Lagrange multiplier-enforced dual mortar,
 2. Enforcement of the contact constraint to a user-prescribed tolerance (analogous to Lagrange multiplier enforcement, see [ComputeWeightedGapLMMechanicalContact](/ComputeWeightedGapLMMechanicalContact.md)), and 3.
 Keeps the system's condition number as if mechanical contact is not present; as long as the initial penalty coefficients are